Characterization of multipartite entanglement in terms of local transformations: Conclusion

-\textit{Conclusion---}In this paper, we give a characterization of multipartite entanglement by exploiting a systematic method to describe the ring of all LUIPs.
+In this paper, we give a characterization of multipartite entanglement by exploiting a systematic method to describe the ring of all LUIPs.
 More precisely, we then provide an algorithm to construct a set of generators of the ring of LUIPs.
-By using the concept of LUIPs, we are able to show that multipartite entanglement is additive in the sense that two multipartite states are LU equivalent if and only if $n$-copies of these two states are LU equivalent for some $n$.
-Interestingly, this idea can be used to study the multipartite mixed entanglement in terms of equivalence classes of states under SLOCC.
-We construct the whole set of SL-invariant polynomials (SLIPs) for the pure state case.
-Then the problem of the equivalence between pure states under the SLU group is studied, and the set of invariant polynomials are demonstrated.
+By employing our structure description of LUIPs, we are able to show that multipartite entanglement is additive in the sense that two multipartite states are LU equivalent if and only if $r$-copies of these two states are LU equivalent for some $r$.
+This idea gives an alternative way to study the multipartite entanglement in terms of equivalence classes of states under SLOCC, even for mixed states.

-There are still several unsolved problems left in our paper.
-First, it is interesting to understand the computational complexity of studying the LU(or SLOCC) equivalence of given quantum states, lower bound and upper bound, especially, does polynomial degree bound of invariant polynomials exist, for the group LU(or SLOCC)?
-The second problem is to provide an explicit upper bound of the group of SLU.

-We thank Professor Shaoming Fei for very helpful discussions.
-NY is supported by NSERC, CIFAR.
-JQ is supported by the Singapore Ministry of Education and the National Research Foundation.
+{\bf Acknowledgements.} We thank Prof. John Watrous, Prof. Debbie Leung and Dr. M. Grassl for their comments and Dr. S. Szalay's suggestion of references.
+NY is supported by NSERC, NSERC DAS, CRC, CIFAR and DE180100156.
+JQ is supported by the Singapore Ministry of Education and the National Research Foundation and DE150100720.
 XS is supported by the National Natural Science Foundation of China Grant 61170062, 61222202.